Skip to content

 • If the company already has been granted an EORI number and you receive a new VAT number from another country, remember to link it to the granted EORI number.
 If you are only now applying for an EORI number, remember to enter in the application all the VAT numbers that you use in EU countries.
 When you have linked to your EORI number all the VAT numbers that you use in the EU territory, you can use the EORI number in customs declarations throughout the EU territory.

-Read the detailed instructions for providing the EORI number on the webpage: How do I submit a customs declaration.
+Read the detailed instructions for providing the EORI number on the webpage: How to submit an import declaration.

 Read more about applying for an EORI number.